surma/surma.dev/content/things/react-redux-comlink.md

 As the app is fairly simple, so is our reducer.
 But even for bigger apps **state management is rarely bound to the main thread** in my experience.
 Everything we are doing can also be done in a worker as we are not using any main-thread-only API like the DOM.
 So let’s remove all of the Redux code from our main file and put it in a new file for our worker.
 Additionally, we are going to pull in [Comlink].

 Comlink is a library to make web workers enjoyable.
-Instead of wrangling `postMessage()`, Comlink uses the (rather old) concept of RPC with the help of proxies.
-The proxy will “record” any actions (like method invocations), send these recorded actions to the worker, replay them against the real object and send back the result.
-This way you can work on the object on the main thread even though the _real_ object lives in a worker.
+Instead of wrangling `postMessage()`, Comlink implements the (surprisingly old) concept of [RPC] with the help of proxies.
+Comlink will give you a proxy and that proxy will “record” any actions (like method invocations) performed on it.
+Comlink will send these records to the worker, replay them against the real object and send back the result.
+This way you can work on an object on the main thread even though the _real_ object lives in a worker.

 With this in mind, we can move `store` to a worker and proxy it back to the main thread:

 ```js
 // worker.js
 import { createStore } from "redux";
 import { expose } from "comlink";

 const reducer = (state = 0, { type }) => {